 Driving in wet weather

-Here are some tips for driving in wet weather that should help you remember how to minimize risks and control your vehicle as well as you can.
-Wet conditions should become a trigger for taking these safety measures because driving normally is not safe enough.
+Here are some tips for wet weather driving that should help you remember how to minimise risks and control your vehicle as well as you can.
+Wet conditions should become a trigger for taking these safety measures because driving normally is not safe enough during such weather conditions.

 Make Sure You See Others and Are Seen by Others